aleph-im/aleph-docs/docs/libraries/typescript-sdk/troubleshooting.md

 # Troubleshooting Guide

-If you encounter any issues, please let us know by creating an issue on the [GitHub repository](https://github.com/aleph-im/aleph-sdk-ts/issues).

 ## Wagmi-compatible Web3Provider

 The SDK is based on Ethers, if you are using Wagmi instead, a quick setup is required.